mutterer/IJR4Matrix/README.md

 ## Description
 This is an ImageJ based led matrix frames editor for the Arduino Uno R4 WiFi led matrix
 ## Software involved
-- ImageJ
+- ImageJ.
 ImageJ is a free open source image processing software developed by Wayne Rasband.
-- JSSC library
+- JSSC library.
 JSSC is a Java library for serial pot communication.
-- Serial Macro Extensions plugin
+- Serial Macro Extensions plugin.
 This ImageJ plugin is a JSSC wrapper to provide serial access from the ImageJ macro programming language.
-- ActionBar plugin
+- ActionBar plugin.
 This ImageJ plugin allows to extend ImageJ GUI with customizable button bars.
-- LED_Matrix.ijm config file
+- LED_Matrix.ijm config file.
 This file is used by ActionBar to render the additional GUI buttons and define what they are doing.
-- Matrix.tif sample file
+- Matrix.tif sample file.
 This is an example multipage TIFF file that can hold matrix frames.
-- PreviewMatrix.ino
+- PreviewMatrix.ino.
 This is the UNO R4 WiFi firmware that accepts sets of bytes and updates the LED matrix.
 It's modified from the Arduino "live preview" example sketch.

 ## Usage